 The auditor can go back four years (unless they suspect fraud, in which case they can go further) and will look at multiple taxation years during an audit.
 Before the audit begins, you need to pinpoint:

 - which taxation years are being audited

-- what business is being audited (if you have more than one)
+- which business is being audited (if you have more than one)

 - what specific records the auditor wants to see.